 Cross Cultural Communication in the Workplace

-Cross cultural communication and examples of racial discrimination.
-How to communicate appropriate messages and the effect it has in the workplace.
+Cross cultural communication and examples of racial discrimination deal with communication between different cultures in the workplace.
+Give consideration to how to communicate appropriate messages and the effect those messages have on the target audience.

 Any person who has been discriminated against understands the need for effective cross cultural communication in the workplace.

-When people feel that they are over looked or mistreated at work because of their race, it can be difficult for a company to really correct the problem.
-Employees are supposed to work together to further the company, but a race related offense can usually cause division.
+When people feel that they are over looked or mistreated at work because of their race it is essential for the company to correct the problem and to ensure that the same incident does not occur again.
+This causes a hostile work environment.
+Employees are supposed to work together to further the company, but a race related offense will cause division.

 Employers should try to refrain from hiring different races for stereotypical positions.
-This will only add fuel to the discrimination fire.
-Businesses who hire many different races, will actually gain a more diverse clientele.
+This will add fuel to the discrimination fire.
+Businesses who hire many different races will gain a more diverse clientele.
 People who might not have ever considered using the services of that business might become patrons just because they felt that they were welcome.
-The employees are the face of the company, and the face of every company should be many different colors.
+The employees are the face of the company, and the face of every company should include different colors.

-This type of committee would be useful for people who truly have questions about different races and cultures, but they don't really know who to ask.
-It is a good idea to refrain from sounding judgmental and suspicious of those who have questions about different cultures.
-If employees feel that they will be judged because of their curiosity, they will stop asking questions, and effective cross cultural communication will never be obtained.
+This type of committee would be useful for people who truly have questions about different races and cultures, but they don't know who to ask.

 Since many people discriminate against others because of fear of the unknown, focusing on improving cross cultural communication may help to eliminate some of that fear and lead to better race relations.